-- Ensure that there is an adequate supply of drinks (water and/or Heed) at each designated aid stations and continuously refill drink cups as necessary.
+- Ensure that there is an adequate supply of drinks (water and/or Gatorade) at each designated aid stations and continuously refill drink cups as necessary.

 - Hand out drinks to the race participants in a safe and professional manner so as to minimize disruption to their race: hold the cup out loosely with arm extended.

 - Ensure that the area around the aid station is free of used cups, bottles, and other litter and clear as much of this litter away from the race course as quickly as possible.

 - Pack unused drinks back into their cartons and place them at the side of your aid station.

 - Direct cyclists to turn the appropriate way at specific intersections.